Born a Transformer -- Always a Transformer? On the Effect of Pretraining on Architectural Abilities: Experiments

-\paragraph{Git Commit History: Direction‑Aware Copying.} While the Lorem Ipsum setup shows how glitches in forward copying might cause reliability issues, it is not clear how similar glitches in backwards copying impact real world tasks.
-We use a compact Git history manipulation task to exemplify when the right-over-left asymmetry seen in Section \ref{subsec:elicit_prompting} surfaces in practice.
-Given a truncated \texttt{git log} (newest→oldest commit hashes), the model must list commits that need \emph{reverting} -- \texttt{git revert}(forward order) or must be \emph{cherry‑picked} -- \texttt{git cherry-pick}(reverse order) onto a release branch.
 Llama‑3 models reproduce the forward list almost perfectly but accuracy drops when the order flips (Figure \ref{fig:gitcommit}) -- mirroring the asymmetry seen in the synthetic experiments (Section \ref{subsec:elicit_prompting}).
 Qwen models are not able to do the task at all, hence we exclude them from this analysis.
-The reversal presented here does not happen here at the token level, instead at commit order level and is thus in principle more similar to a generalized copying setup, however the theoretical results and expectations transfer to the generalized scheme (See Appendix for a detailed discussion~\ref{appendix:remark_copy}).
+The reversal presented here does not happen here at the token level, instead at the commit order level and is thus in principle more similar to a generalized copying setup.
+However, the theoretical results and expectations transfer to the generalized scheme (See Appendix for a detailed discussion~\ref{appendix:remark_copy}).